kant-ai/bandsaw/docs/user_guide.md

 ### Session

-A [`Session`](../api/#bandsaw.session.Session) is the object, that manages the process of executing a task for a specific run.
+A [`Session`](../api/#bandsaw.session.Session) is the object, that manages the process of executing a task for a specific execution.
 It defines the different actions that advices can take when their `before()` or `after()` methods are called.

 ![Diagram of an advised task](Session.svg)

-When a task is being called within a workflow, a new `Session` object is instantiated with the task, a run object containing the tasks arguments and a list of advices, called the "advice chain", that should be used for advising the execution.
+When a task is being called within a workflow, a new `Session` object is instantiated with the task, an execution object containing the tasks arguments and a list of advices, called the "advice chain", that should be used for advising the execution.

 #### before() executing a task.